Kagu-chan/anki-jpdb.reader/README.md

 Issues with feedback or ideas for new features are very welcome.
 You can also message me on the JPDB and Refold Japanese Discord servers (@chinokusari).

 The following commands may be of interest to you:
 * `npm run lint`: Checks your code for formatting issues, linter warnings and type errors.
 The CI also runs this, so your pull request will only be accepted if it passes.
 You can use eslint ignore comments if you get false positives, but leave a comment explaining why you think the error is false and safe to ignore.
 * `npm run lint:fix`: Reformats your code, as well as fixing any fixable lint issues.
 Note, if your editor has a `prettier` plugin, installing that and turning on "format on save" will be more convenient.
-*  `npm run build`: Compiles the code, putting the compiled code into `anki-jpdb.reader/`
+* `npm run build`: Compiles the code for chrome, putting the compiled code into `anki-jpdb.reader/`
+* `npm run build [target]` builds for a specific target
-*  `npm run watch`: Automatically recompiles code when it changes, putting the output into `anki-jpdb.reader/`.
+* `npm run watch`: Automatically recompiles the code for chrome when it changes, putting the output into `anki-jpdb.reader/`.
 Using this is recommended during development.
+* `npm run watch [target]` recompiles for the specified target
-*  `npm run firefox`: Compiles the code specifically for firefox, putting the compiled code into `anki-jpdb.reader/`
+* `npm run pack` builds, then packs the extension for all targets
+* `npm run pack [target, [target...]]` builds for specified targets

 ## License